IIIF/api/source/presentation/4.0/model.md

 }
 ```

 #### Lights

 ##### Ambient Light

 `"type": "AmbientLight"`

-Ambient Lights evenly illuminates all objects in the scene, and does not have a direction or position.
+Ambient Light evenly illuminates all objects in the Scene, and does not have a direction or position.

 ##### Directional Light

 `"type": "DirectionalLight"`

-Directional Lights emits in a specific direction as if it is infinitely far away and the rays produced from it are all parallel.
+Directional Light emits in a specific direction as if it is infinitely far away and the rays produced from it are all parallel.
 It does not have a specific position.

-If a DirectionalLight does not have an explicit direction, then the default is in the negative y direction (downwards).

-This is really that the light always has a direction of (-y) and is rotated from there.
-So no rotation = "default" direction.
+The light emits in the negative Y (-y) direction by default, but the orientation of the light can be altered by subsequent transforms.

 ##### Point Light

 `"type": "PointLight"`

-Point Lights emits from a single point within the scene in all directions.
+Point Light emits from a single point within the Scene in all directions.

 ##### Spot Light

 `"type": "SpotLight"`

-Spot Lights emit a cone of light from a single point in a given direction.
+Spot Light emits a cone of light from a single point in a given direction.
+The Spot Light's `angle` property defines the radius of the cone.

-If a SpotLight does not have an explicit direction, then the default is in the negative y direction (downwards).
+The light emits in the negative Y (-y) direction by default, but the orientation of the light can be altered by subsequent transforms.

 #### Audio in Scenes